 Is there anything else which you would like to share with our current students?

 I would like to suggest that students make the most of their studies and that they shouldn’t be afraid to work with their lecturers and ask them questions.
 Get involved with societies and the social side of things, but don't forget to engage with your tutors and enjoy what you are studying.

 Inspired by this story?

-For more information about our range of international relations courses within the School of Law, Criminology and Government, please visit the school page.
+For more information about our range of international relations courses within the School of Society and Culture, please visit the school page.

 Want to find similar alumni?